sharshit812/mywork/README.md

 # Getthelikesofconsumer
 # Build a Consumer Affinity towards a entity:

  This repository contains package for calculating affinity of a consumer for a entity based on score.
+In this repository we are connecting with google cloud component bigquery and performing operations on user activity log to get the affinity of user towards a product.

 ------------------